(Use Google Translate to see an approximate translation into another relevant language)

 At my work in 2000

 Amy and I went to see her in November 2012 and again Xmas 2013.
 She was 90-91 years old and still totally lucid and in much better humor than when she first started to lose her eyesight around 2000.
 She had a series of ladies who came every day to keep her company, cook and clean, and take her places (shopping, doctors appointments, and to City Island for manicures and pedicures; also one of them did her hair).
 She looked much younger than she was.
 When she didn't have anybody with her she "watched" News12 The Bronx or listened to audio books.
 Her living room is exactly the same as the one in the Projects, with the same piano, sofa, upholstered chairs, and paintings.
-The same pictures of Judy, Christine, and Lori on the piano, plus framed pictures that I took on the walls including the famous triptych of Granpa bursting into laughter, and of Granma with a loaf of bread she had just baked (at first she hated that picture but eventually grew to like it).
+The same photos of Judy, Christine, and Lori on the piano, plus framed pictures that I took on the walls including the famous triptych of Granpa bursting into laughter, and of Granma with a loaf of bread she had just baked (at first she hated that picture but eventually grew to like it).

 Granma could tell family stories all day, she remembered everything both times Amy and I saw her.
 For any given event, she had an uncanny ability to remember not only who was there and what happened, but also what everybody was wearing and which day of the week it was.
 But when Peter went with David and Philip to see her in Fall 2017 she was seriously diminished, stooped, thin, fading away.
 But in mid-February 2018 Christine said, "Saw my mother today!!
 She is well and was quite alert, I couldn't write fast enough!" (because she was asking her questions about the family history).